-This application (C 110061 ZSK) and the related applications as certified were considered by the Office of President of the Borough of Brooklyn, who issued a recommendation on July 1, 2011 approving the application with conditions.
+The original application was considered by the Office of President of the Borough of Brooklyn, who issued a recommendation on July 1, 2011 approving the application with conditions.
 A summary of Borough President's recommendations appears in the report on the related zoning map amendment (C 110058 ZMK).